Board and Sub Committees

 - Andrew Quinn, Non-Executive Director

-Andrew Quinn currently serves as a director of Randgold Resources Ltd, the Africa focussed FTSE 100 gold mining company, where he chairs the Remuneration Committee and is also a member of the Audit Committee.
-Having served on the Board since 2011, he takes up his role of Senior Independent Director of Randgold at the end of October.
+Andrew Quinn currently serves as the Senior Independent Director on the Board of Randgold Resources Ltd, the Africa focussed FTSE 100 gold mining company, where he chairs the Remuneration Committee and is also a member of the Audit Committee.

 - Sid Tipples, Managing Director, J.P.
 Morgan's Global Base and Precious Metals Trading Business